Inflectra/spira-documentation/docs/Requirements-Management-Integration/Importing-From-DOORS.md

-Once you have successfully authenticated with DOORS, you have the option of importing ALL the requirements in the DOORS database into a SpiraTeam project or selecting just a specific item (folder, project or module) in the DOORS hierarchy.
+Once you have successfully authenticated with DOORS, you have the option of importing ALL the requirements in the DOORS database into a Spira project or selecting just a specific item (folder, project or module) in the DOORS hierarchy.
 To select a specific item, click on the "Populate Item List" button and choose the item from the dropdown list.

-Then click *Next* to continue to the screen where you enter your SpiraTeam server and project information:
+Then click *Next* to continue to the screen where you enter your Spira server and project information:

 ![](img/Importing_From_DOORS_35.png)

-On this screen, you need to enter the SpiraTeam Server URL, the username and password you use to log onto the system, then click the *Get Projects* button.
+On this screen, you need to enter the Spira Server URL, the username and password you use to log onto the system, then click the *Get Projects* button.
 The program will connect to the server and get a list of all available projects.
 Select the project you want to import into